-Risks Mitigatian Process RISKS Mitigation Process Cost Risk: The cost of raw materials for producing polyester is subject to fluctuations due to the crude oil price sensitivity, thereby posing a risk to the overall cost of production.
+Risks Mitigation Process Cost Risk: The cost of raw materials for producing polyester is subject to fluctuations due to the crude oil price sensitivity, thereby posing a risk to the overall cost of production.
 Wherever feasible, we strive to source maximum of our primary raw material, such as PTA, from local suppliers to minimise price volatility and transit time.
 To reduce the cost of raw materials, we engage in vendor renegotiation and explore alternative procurement options.
 Our pricing policy is aligned with public raw material price indexes.
 Quality Risk: The Company's reputation could be negatively impacted by any decrease in product quality.
 The implementation of robust quality control measures and reliable technological support plays a vital role in maintaining the quality of output.
 Our quality standards comply with ISO 9001:2008 certification.
 We have a well-equipped quality control laboratory that leverages state-of-the-art technology and software to ensure consistent delivery of high-quality products

+Risks employees.
+Technological Risk: can negatively affect operational performance

+Mitigation Process

-Risks Mitigation Process Employee Risk: The Company's growth may be hindered by the inability to attract and retain talented employees.
-We follow a standardised and merit-based recruitment process that relies on a well-organised and accurate selection approach to ensure fairness and impartiality.
-Our employee retention strategy centres around objective evaluation methods and performance appraisals that eliminate bias.
-We offer incentives such as awards and recognition to motivate and retain talented employees.
-Our aim is to foster a positive work environment that promotes staff engagement and overall job satisfaction.
-Technological Risk: Technological obsolescence can negatively affect operational performance We have established numerou technological collaborations with prominent technology firms acros the globe.
-Our focus on re-engineering and continuous improvemen is essential to maintaining ou competitive edge.
-We place a high value on ongoing investment in technologica advancements.
-We monitor operations closely to ensure that everything run- smoothly.
+Employee Risk: The Company's growth may be hindered by the inability to attract and retain talented

+- We follow a standardised and merit-based recruitment process that relies on a well-organised and accurate selection approach to ensure fairness and impartiality. - Our employee retention strategy centres around objective evaluation methods and performance appraisals that eliminate bias. - We offer incentives such as awards and recognition to motivate and retain talented employees. - Our aim is to foster a positive work environment that promotes staff engagement and overall job satisfaction.

+Technological obsolescence

+- We have established numerous technological collaborations with prominent technology firms across the globe. - Our focus on re-engineering and continuous improvement is essential to maintaining our competitive edge. - We place a high value on ongoing investment in technological advancements. - We monitor operations closely to ensure that everything runs smoothly.

 Competition Risk: High business risk from the peers in the market.

-Building customer trust, expanding our customer base, and catering to unique demands are key priorities We aim to offer a wider range o value-added products to a large customer base.
+- Building customer trust, expanding our customer base, and catering to unique demands are key priorities. - We aim to offer a wider range of value-added products to a larger customer base.

 Forex Risk: Fluctuations in currency values across the globe.

-To mitigate the risk of currence volatility, we purchase forward contracts based on needs and assessments.
+To mitigate the risk of currency volatility, we purchase forward contracts based on needs and assessments.